Leela Aheer: UCP Leadership Campaign

 On June 8, 2022, Aheer announced her candidacy in the 2022 United Conservative Party leadership election at an event in Chestermere.
 In August, Aheer helped rescue a rodeo participant in Strathmore, Alberta by grabbing a charging bull by its horns keep the bull back.
 Others had joined Aheer to intervene to stop the charging bull.

 In August, Aheer was cleared of violations of the Election Finances and Contributions Disclosure Act.
 She was originally fined for allegedly exceeding the contribution limit but was cleared by Calgary Court of Queen's Bench which rescinded the finding by the Alberta Elections Commissioner.

 After her first-ballot defeat in the leadership race, Aheer announced she would not be running for the United Conservative Party in the next provincial election, saying "I chose to run for the UCP leadership to reflect my commitment and values and give back to the province that has given so much to my family and me, but the members have stated their wishes for leadership and a new direction for our party.
 I respect their decision.”

+Following Ron Liepert's announcement that he would not be running in the 45th Canadian federal election, Aheer announced that she was seeking the Conservative Party of Canada nomination for Calgary Signal Hill.